braxtons12/hyperion_utils/README.md

 inline auto log_thing() -> void {
     if(auto thing = get_thing()) {
-        // The default logging policy will bail if the queue is full instead of blocking, and thus
+        // Logging can return an error depending on the logging policy, or if the
+		// configured log level is higher than the logging entry we tried to queue.
+		// Thus, MESSAGE returns a Result to communicate this.
+For this simple
-        // returns a Result indicating whether it succeded.
-We'll just ignore it ignore(MESSAGE<LogParams>(
+		// example, we'll just ignore it
+        ignore(MESSAGE<LogParams>(
                 None(), // Optional thread identifier
                 "{}", // format string, see fmt
-                thing.unwrap().x); //the stuff we want to log, if thing were `None`, this would call
+                thing.unwrap().x); //the stuff we want to log.
-				// `std::terminate`
-    }
+				// If thing were None, this would call std::terminate }
 }